Here are 3 smart crypto tax moves to consider — whether prices go up or down

 - Plus, crypto investors can still leverage the crypto wash sale loophole while harvesting losses, experts say.

-It's nearly impossible to predict future cryptocurrency prices amid political and economic uncertainty — but you can still make some smart tax moves, experts say.
+It is nearly impossible to predict future cryptocurrency prices amid political and economic uncertainty, but you can still make some smart tax moves, experts say.

-As investors brace for interest rate news from the Federal Reserve and weigh policy proposals from Former President Donald Trump, the price of bitcoin was at $65,856 around mid-day on Tuesday, while ether bitcoin was trading at $3,310.97, according to Coin Metrics.
+As investors brace for interest rate news from the Federal Reserve and weigh policy proposals from former President Donald Trump, the price of bitcoin was at $65,856 around midday Tuesday, while ether bitcoin was trading at $3,310.97, according to Coin Metrics.

-The price of bitcoin dipped to a two-month low in early July after the Fed indicated it wasn't yet ready to cut interest rates.
+The price of bitcoin dipped to a two-month low in early July after the Fed indicated it was not yet ready to cut interest rates.

 More from Personal Finance: